Sheep-y/Attack-Improvement-Mod/README.md

 > Set this setting to zero or negative integer to replace it with a constant value.
 For example -5 means each triggering miss adds 5% bonus, and -100 will make sure the next shot always hit.

-**Format Hit Chance** (default "")
+## Hit Chance Preview Settings

-> Setting: `HitChanceFormat`  (free string, default "")
+> Setting: `ShowBaseHitchance`  (true/false, default true)
 >
-> Use Microsoft C# [String.Format](https://docs.microsoft.com/en-us/previous-versions/visualstudio/visual-studio-2008/0c899ak8(v=vs.90) syntax to format weapon hit chances.
+> Show the mechwarrior's base hit chance in modifier tooltip.

+> Setting: `FixSelfSpeedModifierPreview`  (true/false, default true)
 >
-> Set to "{0:0.0}%" to always show one decimal, or "{0:0.00}%" for two decimals.
-> When empty AND HitChanceStep is 0, will use "{0:0.#}%" to optionally show hit chance to one decimal point.
->
-> Replace the old "ShowDecimalHitChance" setting in mod version 1.0.
+> If moved/sprint/jumped modifier is non-zero, this mod can patch the game to factor them in during action planning.

 (Advanced) **Show Corrected Hit Chance**